-Overthinking it until your QM becomes long and complicatedRemember who are the people that should read and use it, these are primarily your co-workers.
+Overthinking it until your QM becomes long and complicatedRemember who are people that should read and use it, these are primarily your co-workers.

 Filling it up with complicated wordsYes, QM is a regulatory requirement, but the whole concept and goal of these standards organizations is not to support their bureaucracy, but actually to support your organization’s efficiency and your customer’s safety.
 Make your QM nice and friendly.

 Forgetting a table of contentSimplify where you can.